-- A passive node may not implement an application for sending Echo Requests.
-When the target device is a Host or a Router, these tests may require the reverse communication directions. - A nodes' MTU only supports MTU of 1280 require the reverse communication direction in order to properly test PMTU discovery.
-When the applicant device uses fixed Path MTU for both directions, following actions take place: - o If the applicant device is TAR-Host1, Part A may be omitted. - o If the applicant device is TAR-Router1, Part B Step (4-6) may be omitted - When the target device is a Router, some of these tests require the target device to configure link MTU on an interface.
-If this is not possible, Part A and Part B Step (7-10) may be omitted.
+- When the applicant device does not implement an application for sending Echo Requests (Passive Node), or does not allow a user to configure packet size, the following actions take place: - If the applicant device is a Host, Part C Steps 12 and 14, and Part D Step 18 may be omitted - If the applicant device is a Router, Part D Step 17 and Part E Step 20 may be omitted - If the applicant device is TAR-Host1 and its application for sending Echo Requests does not allow a user to specify a link-local destination, Part C Step 12 may be omitted - When the target device is a Host or a Router, these tests may require reverse communication directions if the target device is a passive node and cannot transmit requests to initiate PMTU discovery. - A node's MTU only supports MTU of 1280 require the reverse communication direction in order to properly test PMTU discovery.
+When the applicant device uses fixed Path MTU for both directions, following actions take place: - o If the applicant device is TAR-Host1, Part A may be omitted - o If the applicant device is TAR-Router1, Part B Step (4-6) may be omitted - When the target device is a Router, some of these tests require the target device to configure link MTU on an interface.
+If this is not possible, Part A and Part B Step (7-10) may be omitted